11 Best Legacy Board Games 2022

 This game has a great and rich storyline that is funny and really enjoyable to play.
 The game has all the great components of Clank! like the raging dragon and the clank mechanism.

 If you like deck building dungeon crawlers and have not tried a legacy game before then this is my recommendation to introduce this great genre to your friends at your next gaming session.
 They will thank you.
 You can buy Clank!
-Legacy: Acquisitions Incorporated on Amazon here.
+Legacy: Acquisitions Incorporated at Amazon here.

 First up, this is a series of legacy games and so I will discuss them together.
 Non legacy Pandemic is a very successful game in it’s own right and the legacy versions are some of the most popular in the legacy genre.